darrellsilver/norc/INSTALL.md

     * Status: **RUNNING**
     * Iteration type: **EPHEMERAL** (this Iteration of this Job will run once and end)

 Once this is done, our new Task will run.
-So, rerun tmsdctl shows:
+So, rerunning norc shows:

-        $ tmsdctl --status
+        $ norc
         Status as of 10/28/2009 23:05:02
-        1 INTERESTING tms daemon(s):
+        1 INTERESTING norc daemon(s):
         ID    Type      Region          Host     PID   Running   Success   Error    Status               Started   Ended 1      Norc   MY_REGION   DSmbp.local   12084         0         1       0   RUNNING   2009-10-28 22:27:14       -

 And if we show details for this Daemon, we'll see a bit more detail:

-        $ tmsdctl --status --details 1 --filter ALL Status as of 10/28/2009 23:05:02
+        $ norc --details 1 --filter ALL
+        Status as of 10/28/2009 23:05:02
         1 INTERESTING tms daemon(s):
         ID    Type      Region          Host     PID   Running   Success   Error    Status               Started   Ended